Candidate Frequently Asked Questions

 When can I begin gathering signatures?

-You can begin collecting nominating petition signatures at any time after filing your Statement of Interest.
+You can begin collecting petition signatures any time after filing your Statement of Interest.

 See also: I’ve decided to run for office, what do I need to know?